Reserving space at EAL

 - Any group using EAL meeting rooms is required to ensure that their personnel will set up, staff, and break down the event.
 All tables, chairs and equipment should be returned to their original position.
 EAL staff is not available to answer questions for event participants.

-- Limited food and drink served in conjunction with your event is permitted only in Room 224.
+- Limited food and drink served in conjunction with your event is permitted only in room 224.
 Please consult EAL first if you will serve hot food.
-You must provide your PTA and request cleaning service with DTZ for any events that serve food.
-Please refer to Room 224 for more detailed information.
+You must provide your PTA and request cleaning service from Custodial Services for any events that serve food.
+Please see below for more detailed information on food/drink policies for room 224.

 - EAL will provide only basic technical support for your event.
 You can request full technical support and any additional equipment required from Events and Labor Services.